 Every bite of my Kofta Kabab transports me back to childhood summer evenings.

 While many recipes incorporate bread or breadcrumbs to keep the meat intact, I skip this step.
 Using bread can lead to a drier texture.
-For a juicy Kofta, keep it in the fridge for a few hours after mixing in the spices.
+Keep a juicy Kofta in the fridge for a few hours after mixing the spices.
 Lightly brush with olive oil before grilling.
 Remember, patience on the grill is key – flip just once, waiting for 4 minutes on one side and 3 minutes on the other.